Duofiller/docs/operation.md

 <img src="/docs/static/monocan.png" alt="drawing" style="width:200px;"/>

-I. Choose Sensor Mode or Timer Mode
+I. Insert empty can, press button to start fill
 II.
-Insert empty can, press button to start fill
+Wait until filling stops
 III.
-Wait until filling stops
+Remove the full can, insert a new empty can
 IIII.
-Remove the full can, insert a new empty can IIIII.
 Press button to start a new fill.
 Repeat.

 A typical bottle-fill run:

-I. Choose Timer Mode
-II.
-Insert empty bottle, press button to start fill.
-Hold bottle in place by hand while filling III.
+I. Insert empty bottle, press button to start fill.
+Hold bottle in place by hand while filling II.
 Move bottle downwards as it fills, keeping the fill-tube submerged only a few centimeters into the liquid.
 Wait until filling stops
-IIII.
-Remove the full bottle, insert a new empty bottle IIIII.
+III.
+Remove the full bottle, insert a new empty bottle IIII.
 Press button to start a new fill.
 Repeat.

 To set the fill level setpoints we first go through the different modes: